 Founded in 1906, Eastern Kentucky University is a rural university, offering a student-faculty ratio of 16:1, and more than 108 degree programs at the undergraduate and graduate level.
 EKU also maintains branch campus locations in six cities throughout Kentucky, as well as 40 online programs.
 Their degrees are administered through six colleges: The College of Business and Technology, College of Education, College of Health Sciences, College of Justice and Safety, College of Letters, Arts, and Social Sciences; and College of Science.

 In 2018, US News and World Report ranked Eastern Kentucky University among Regional Universities South, and Top Public Schools.
-Additionally, The Princeton Review ranked them among the Top 50 Undergraduate Schools for Video Game Design.
+Additionally, the Princeton Review ranked them among the Top 50 Undergraduate Schools for Video Game Design.

 Fairleigh Dickinson University

 Founded in 1942, Fairleigh Dickinson University, or FDU, is one of the largest private universities in New Jersey.
 They offer more than one hundred undergraduate and graduate degree programs.
 In addition to their two New Jersey campuses and online programs, FDU has two international locations, in Vancouver, BC, Canada; and Oxfordshire, England.
 They also offer courses at a variety of off-campus sites, working to make higher education a possibility for as many people as possible.
-They serve more than eleven thousand full and part time students from all around the world.
+They serve more than 11,000 full and part time students from all around the world.

 FDU was ranked by US News & World Report in several categories, including Regional Universities North, Best Colleges for Veterans, Best Value Schools, Business Programs, and Engineering Programs (no-doctorate).
-Additionally, the AACSB-accredited Silberman College of Business was ranked among the best business schools by The Princeton Review.
+Additionally, the AACSB-accredited Silberman College of Business was ranked among the best business schools by the Princeton Review.

 Apply to Schools That Take The SAT Superscore